Linus-Mussmaecher/mooeye/README.md

-# MooEye - A ggez-based UI-library
+# MooEye - A ggez-based UI library

-This is a very simple UI-library to be used with the [ggez game library](https://github.com/ggez/ggez).
+This is a very simple UI library to be used with the [ggez game library](https://github.com/ggez/ggez).
 I wrote this for my own projects and as a challenge.
 The whole library is very much work-in-progress.

 ## Features